 17. They have lost interest in you

 Do you feel your partner runs away from problems and shows disinterest when you suggest ideas or plans?
-When you feel that they do not show passion any longer, and you are the only one trying to keep the relationship alive, it’s time to move on.
+When you feel that they do not show passion any longer, and you are the only one trying to keep the relationship alive, it’s time to exit the relationship and move on.

 18. You do not find a sense of fulfillment